YottaDB/YDBDoc/MessageRecovery/errors.rst

 STPEXPFAIL
 ----------------

 STPEXPFAIL, Stringpool expansion failed.
-It could not expand to xxxx bytes
+It could not expand to xxxx bytes.

 Run Time Error: The stringpool, an internally expanding data structure maintained by YottaDB to store primarily M-local variable content, needs more memory than is available in the process virtual memory.